Melbourne City Mission: Description and services

 Unlike many other city missions in Australia, MCM is not part of Mission Australia.

 MCM provides services to homeless people in Melbourne and throughout the state of Victoria, along with services in other areas, such as aged care, children, employment, and justice, and palliative care.
 Its community palliative care service was the first of its kind in Australia, set up in 1981.
 It aims to provide a holistic model of care, known as the Healing Oriented Framework, designed to "promote the physical, emotional, social, psychological and spiritual health and wellbeing; cultural inclusion and ongoing safety" of clients.

 Its website includes an apology to the Forgotten Australians, children who were put into the care of MCM during the first half of the 20th century.
 Its statement says that it "deeply regrets any abuse, neglect, or lack of appropriate care and nurture of children in its care...
 We accept that some children did not receive the love, nurturing, and care to which they were so rightly entitled."
 The organisations encourages care leavers to make contact with MCM, and also offers a service to help retrieve historical records relating to children in its care.

+Paul Wappet became the CEO in 2025, succeeding Vicki Sutton who served as CEO for 9 years.